pavvo/the-postman/README.md

 # The Postman

-The Postman is a simple web application that allows users to read posts and comments associated with those posts.
+The Postman is a simple, React based web application that allows users to read posts and comments associated with those posts.

 ## Getting Started